zenotech/epic-cli/README.md

       CLI for communicating with the EPIC

     Options:
-      --team INTEGER  ID of team to act as (optional) --config TEXT   Configuration file to load (default is ~/.epic/config) --help          Show this message and exit.
+      --config TEXT   Configuration file to load (default is ~/.epic/config) --help          Show this message and exit.